DataDog/integrations-extras/split-rum/README.md

 [Split][1] is an Intelligent Feature Management [platform][2] that pairs the speed and reliability of feature flags with data to measure the impact of every feature.
 With Split, organizations have a secure way to release features, target them to customers, and measure the impact of features on their customer experience metrics.

-With The Datadog Split RUM integration, product teams now have visibility of feature flag information overlaid on RUM data, so you can proactively monitor the real-time activity and experience of individual users and, if necessary, quickly roll back or shut off features that may be causing degradations.
+With The Datadog Split RUM integration, product teams can view feature flag information overlaid on RUM data.
+This enables proactive monitoring of the real-time activity and experience of individual users and, if necessary, quick roll back or shut off of features that may be causing degradations.

 ## Setup